onfido/onfido-php/docs/Api/DefaultApi.md

 Update Applicant

-Applicant details can be updated between check creations. - Partial updates - Addresses and ID numbers present will replace existing ones - Same applicant validations to create applicant
+Allows updating of an applicant’s information before any checks are created. - Partial updates - Addresses and ID numbers present will replace existing ones - Same applicant validations to create applicant

 ### Example